-The Burt’s Bees Honey Lip Balm, $4, has been a firm favorite of ours for years as the combination of beeswax and honey will soothe even the driest lips.
-Honey is a humectant so it’ll draw moisture into the skin.
-We also added in some lavender, which smells amazing and is an amazing healer as it has antiseptic properties, plus it’s full of antioxidants that’ll help fight against free radicals.
+The Burt’s Bees Honey Lip Balm, $4, has been a firm favorite of ours for years, as the combination of beeswax and honey will soothe even the driest lips.
+Honey is a humectant so it draws moisture into the skin, while the addition of lavender gives extra healing powers as it has antiseptic properties, plus it’s full of antioxidants that’ll help fight against aging free radicals.

 2 tsp of organic beeswax

 2 drops of lavender

 Add the beeswax, oils, and honey into a glass bowl, then place in a pan of very hot water and mix until they melt, then add two drops of lavender.
 Using a funnel, pour it into a small dish or lip balm tin.
 Leave it in the fridge to set for six to eight hours.

 Rose Lip Scrub